U.S. charges Iranian in plot to murder ex-Trump adviser John Bolton | Law-Order

 U.S. charges Iranian in plot to murder ex-Trump adviser John Bolton

-The U.S. charged a member of Iran's elite Revolutionary Guard Corps on Wednesday with plotting to murder John Bolton, the national security adviser to former President Donald Trump.
+The United States charged a member of Iran's elite Revolutionary Guard Corps on Wednesday with plotting to murder John Bolton, a national security adviser to former President Donald Trump.
 The Justice Department alleged that Shahram Poursafi, also known as Mehdi Rezayi, 45, of Tehran, was likely motivated to kill Bolton in retaliation for the death of Qassem Soleimani, a commander of Iran’s Islamic Revolutionary Guard Corps killed in a U.S. drone strike in January 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)